+44 (0) 207 252 3900 firstname.lastname@example.org

 You’re stuck in an area of the world that is inhospitable and unforgiving.
 Soon after settling in, figuring out the ropes and prospecting for additional sites in the area, you discover that your work colleagues are inhospitable, competitive, suspicious and unforgiving, but because you’re required to stay in close proximity until every last location is scouted and filming winds down, you can’t escape.
 A close-knit movie crew comprised of headstrong creatives can provoke jealousy, particularly if you’re doing an outstanding job.

-It matters not how many theater, film and broadcast production classes you take, you’ll start to master your craft on the day you accept your first location-finding assignment.
+It matters not how many theatre, film and broadcast production classes you take, you’ll start to master your craft on the day you accept your first location-finding assignment.
 What you do from the day you depart with a digital camera, laptop/e-book and notepads each aid ready to capture all of the data producers need to proclaim the location ideal–you will be measured and evaluated, so if you get pleasure from showing folks how skilled and clever you are, this is your chance to shine.

 Let’s say that someone takes a dislike to you for any number of ridiculous reasons and you’re not seasoned enough to handle it well.
 This is when that Mother Theresa persona plus the skills your mum taught about how to get along with disagreeable people are going to come in handy.
 Competition in the location scouting industry is fierce and not always fair, so be prepared to use unorthodox methods to win over people and you should escape unscathed.